Azure/azure-sdk-for-java/sdk/spring/migration-guide.md

 2. Use the **auto import** function provided by IDE to import the missing libaries.
 ![img.png](images/auto-import.png)

-#### Migration guide of spring-integration-azure-storage-queue
+### Migration steps of spring-integration-azure-storage-queue
-azure-spring-integration-storage-queue
+Step01: Replace the maven dependency

+Step02: Change properties configurations